 Student loan disbursements

-- After a Federal Direct (Stafford) or Parent Plus loan has been certified by Delta College, you will receive notification by email directing you to access your WebAdvisor account for approved loan type and amount based on the credits indicated on the loan request.
+- After a Federal Direct (Stafford) or Parent Plus loan has been certified by Delta College, you will receive notification by email directing you to access your Financial Aid Self-Service My Awards page for approved loan type and amount.

 - You will also receive information regarding the Federal Direct (Stafford) and/or Parent PLUS Loan approval from the Federal government.
 This letter will include the approved loan amount and anticipated dates when the funds will be released to Delta College for processing.

 - Attendance will be verified before loan disbursement(s) will be released to you and adjusted if necessary.

 - Loans will be disbursed in two installments per semester.

 - The first disbursement of loan funds will be released approximately 8 weeks into the semester after classes have started and the student is enrolled in 6 or more credit hours.